Look-ahead search freezes

-#2 Updated by Matt Jones over 10 years ago
+#2 Updated by Matt Jones about 12 years ago

 To make this fast, I think you'll want to use a specialized tree structure for the lookup index, rather than running queries per se.
 Ternary search trees, Patricia trees/Radix trees have been used for this in the past.
 Here are a couple of links to relevant information, including a couple of Java libs that implement them.